 Out of the hundreds, employers will select only a handful of candidates to move on to the next level.

-job search is not moving on to the next level, there are a few things you can evaluate.
+If your job search is not moving on to the next level, there are a few things you can evaluate.

 Your cover letter is the first an employer looks at, even before a resume.
 It's your best chance at making a good impression.
 If you aren't receiving any calls, it's time to revise the cover letter.
 Even if you don't have a lot of experience, this is your opportunity to shine.